Absentt/EpochTimeJS/README.md

 ### Secondly
 - Go to: plugins/PlaceholderAPI/javascripts
-- Upload epoch_time.js into /javascripts
+- Upload: epoch_time.js into /javascripts
 - Go to: plugins/PlaceholderAPI
 - Open: javascript_placeholders.yml
 - Paste in the following: